ACDguide/Governance/_sources/tech/massdata.md

 ```{code}
   $man mdss
 ```
-If a project is not specified, it will use your default project.
-A sub-command follow with the path of the files and directories to upload, list etc.
+If a project is not specified, it will use your default project with a sub-command followed by the path of the files and directories to upload, list etc.

 ```{code}
 mdss -P <project-id> + <sub-command> + <path>